-Alcohol is a diuretic, which means it encourages the kidneys to lose extra fluid.
-That is why you tend to go the toilet to urinate (pee) much more when you drink alcohol.
+Alcohol is a diuretic, which means it encourages the kidneys to get rid of fluid.4 That’s why you tend to urinate (pee) much more when you drink alcohol.

-Alcohol also makes you sweat more.
-The combination of sweating more in the heat, and going to the toilet more, means you lose more fluid than you take in and become dehydrated unless you replace that lost fluid by drinking water.1
+Alcohol also makes you sweat more, because it interferes with your body’s ability to control its own temperature.5 Combined with the fact that alcohol makes you pee more,6 you can lose more fluid than you take in and become dehydrated unless you replace that lost fluid by drinking extra water.

 Limit the amount of alcohol you drink and drink plenty of water or soft drinks in between alcoholic drinks to prevent dehydration.

-For anyone watching their waistline, it’s worth knowing cocktails and mocktails can be high in sugar, making it easy to take in a lot of calories without realising it.
-But did you know, gram for gram, alcohol contains nearly as many calories as pure fat?
-Try alternating sugary drinks with low calorie soft drinks to help you cut down the calories.
+For anyone watching their waistline, it’s worth knowing cocktails and mocktails can be high in sugar, making it easy to consume a lot of calories without realising it.
+Try alternating with low calorie soft drinks or still or sparkling water to help you cut down the calories.

-If you do decide to mix alcoholic drinks at home for friends, make sure you use a unit measure cup to avoid over-pouring.
-And if you are out, the bartender should be able to advise on what measure of drink you’ve ordered.
+If you do decide to mix alcoholic drinks at home for friends, you can use a unit measuring cup to avoid over-pouring – you can buy one from the Drinkaware shop.
+And if you are out, the bartender can advise on what measure of drink you’ve ordered.

-While going for a swim may seem like a good idea to cool off on a hot day, don’t enter the water if you’ve been drinking any alcohol.
+While going for a swim may seem like a good idea to cool off on a hot day, don’t try to swim if you’ve been drinking any alcohol.

-Alcohol consumption is known to increase drowning risk.3
+Alcohol consumption is known to increase drowning risk.10